Forward-Nexus/fwdai-pro/pro-os/commands/newthread.md

 ### Step 1: Save Current State
 - Update Roundtable with current status
-- Save `project-notes.md` with latest understanding
+- Save `workspace files for collaboration` with latest understanding
 - Save any work in progress to appropriate location
 - Update Checklist if needed